Texas French Symposium

 The Texas French Symposium is a statewide non-profit competition in which French students, which are categorized into levels 1-6 and Experienced compete with other students of their same level from all over the state of Texas.
 The organization is hosted annually at a random participating high school in Texas who volunteers to host.
 The contest is held on a spring weekend and lasts two days.
 It begins with tests in the late afternoon of the first day and lasts until 21:00.
 The competition resumes on the next day at 8:30 and is closed with a ceremony that includes dinner and awards.
-During the Symposium, students are involved in assigned academic events which are from the following: